thebaldgeek/thebaldgeek.github.io/vhf-acars.md

 `rtl_eeprom -d 2 -s 136`
 Answer Y to the question and we are nearly set.
 If you read the prompt, it says to remove and replug to make the change, so thats a must.
-What we did was to make one 130 (or Mhz for ACARS) and one 136 (or Mhx for VDL).
+What we did was to make one 130 (or Mhz for ACARS) and one 136 (or Mhz for VDL).
 (If you only have one SDR you can drop the '-d' part since it defaults the serial to the one and only SDR).
 If you pull them both out and only plug in one, then do the `rtl_test` command, you can see which one you just plugged in.
 LABEL IT!